elsheppo/FUTURESELF/readme.md

 ## Troubleshooting

-- Ensure your Mac and iOS device are on the same network for SSH to work.
 - Check that Ollama is running on your Mac before executing the shortcut.
 - Verify your ElevenLabs API key and voice ID are correct.